CEREBYX- fosphenytoin sodium injection, solution

 |SKIN AND APPENDAGES|

-CEREBYX has been administered to 859 individuals during all clinical trials.
-All adverse events seen at least twice are listed in the following, except those already included in previous tables and listings.
+CEREBYX has been administered to approximately 900 individuals during clinical trials.
+Adverse events seen at least twice are listed in the following, except those already included in previous tables and listings.
 Events are further classified within body system categories and enumerated in order of decreasing frequency using the following definitions: frequent adverse events are defined as those occurring in greater than 1/100 individuals; infrequent adverse events are those occurring in 1/100 to 1/1000 individuals.

 Body as a Whole: Frequent: fever, injection-site reaction, infection, chills, face edema, injection-site pain; Infrequent: sepsis, injection-site inflammation, injection-site edema, injection-site hemorrhage, flu syndrome, malaise, generalized edema, shock, photosensitivity reaction, cachexia, cryptococcosis.